tainn03/dummy-project/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Mock Data Implementation

+This prototype uses a client-side mock data implementation to simulate backend functionality.
+The key components are:

+- **Mock Data Adapter**: Located in `src/adapter/adapter.ts`, it provides mock implementations of all API endpoints
+- **Redux Integration**: The mock adapter is seamlessly integrated with Redux for state management
+- **Authentication**: Simulates user authentication with mock tokens and session handling
+- **Task Management**: Provides full CRUD functionality for tasks with local state persistence

+### Login Credentials

+For testing purposes, you can use any email address with the password `password` to log in.